Pitzer College: Athletics history

 Pitzer College began competing with Pomona College in 1970, when it was seven years old.
 The interim arrangement became permanent two years later.

 Cost and financial aid

-For the 2024–25 academic year, tuition is $64,888, a estimated total cost of attendance is $89,792.
+For the 2024–25 academic year, tuition is $64,888, an estimated total cost of attendance is $89,792.
 About thirty-seven percent of Pitzer students receive financial assistance in loans, work study, scholarships, and/or institutional grants.
 Pitzer utilizes the Federal FAFSA and the CSS Profile to determine financial need, and Pitzer has stated a commitment to meeting 100% of every student's demonstrated financial need.
 The average financial aid package at Pitzer is $40,250.
 Since 2004, the college has significantly reduced the average amount of indebtedness of its students to $19,422, well below the national average of more than $35,000.